 I was always fascinated by the eye.
 After I learned how the eye evolved and develops in Dr. Gehring's group I decided to dedicate my passion for the eye towards maintaining it functional for people who suffer from vision loss.
 To that end I joined the group of Dr. Constance Cepko at Harvard where I learned about vertebrate eye development while at the same time focusing on vertebrate retinal degeneration.
 Together with Dr. Cepko we proposed a new model for vision loss in Retinitis Pigmentosa and ever since my goal is to extend vision for those who suffer from this debilitating disease."

-2010 Assistant Professor, University of Massachusetts Medical School
+2010 Associate Professor, University of Massachusetts Medical School

 2002 Postdoctoral Research Fellow, Harvard Medical School, Boston Ma; “Seondary cone death in Retinitis Pigmentosa”; Advisor: Prof Constance Cepko